 Rest of the World.
 Australia, Canada, India, Kuwait, South Korea, Turkey, United Arab Emirates, United States

 Eversend says that it is working hard to bring no-cost transfers.
 At the moment, the cost of international money transfers on Eversend differs across countries and payment methods.
-The fintech charges 1.5–3.5% on the foreign exchange rate.
+Eversend exchange rate is between 1.5–3.5%.
 However, sending to an Eversend wallet or sending talk-time using your Eversend wallet is free of charge.

 We make sure to clearly show you the total cost in the app before you send your money — when you enter your transaction details on the app.

 SatoshiFire is a website for current trends in banking and cryptocurrencies.
 Our main goal is to help readers stay up-to-date, keep track and make sense of the ever-changing banking and cryptocurrency market.
 About us.